-Chattanooga, hemmed in by the Tennessee River to the north and Lookout Mountain from the south, is not far from the Georgia state line and offers a range of activities for those passing through.
+Chattanooga hemmed in by the Tennessee River to the north and Lookout Mountain from the south is not far from the Georgia state line and offers a range of activities for those passing through.
 On our way north from Birmingham, Alabama to the Great Smoky Mountain National Park we were eager to get off the highway and stretch our legs.
 We opted to spend two hours in Chattanooga trekking up Lookout Mountain and sampling craft beer at Chattanooga Brewing Company.

-Lookout Mountain is perhaps the most famous landmark in Chattanooga and, true to its name, provides sweeping view of the Tennessee River and the surrounding countryside.
+Lookout Mountain is perhaps the most famous landmark in Chattanooga and, true to its name, provides a sweeping view of the Tennessee River and the surrounding countryside.
 The windy drive up was a pleasant break from the monotonous drive north along highway 59.
-Once at the top we checked out the observation deck atop the Welcome Center and grabbed a piece of peanut butter fudge on the way out, which was heavenly.
+Once at the top, we checked out the observation deck atop the Welcome Center and grabbed a piece of peanut butter fudge on the way out, which was heavenly.